grafana/agent/docs/sources/flow/reference/cli/run.md

 The `--cluster.name` flag can be used to prevent clusters from accidentally merging.
 When `--cluster.name` is provided, nodes will only join peers who share the same cluster name value.
 By default, the cluster name is empty, and any node that doesn't set the flag can join.
-Attempting to join a cluster with a wrong `--cluster.name` will result in a "failed to join memberlist" error with a `EOF` reason.
+Attempting to join a cluster with a wrong `--cluster.name` will result in a "failed to join memberlist" error.

 ### Clustering states